-- 44. In this September 18, 2019 email, Defendants stated explicitly that they would honor their invitation to Martin only "[i]f this language is acceptable." - 45.
-Martin responded by email the same day expressing her shock: "I'm sure you know, a lot of my work advocates the boycott of Israel, and my new film features that call to action.
-I cannot sign any form promising to not boycott Israel."
-SB 327 and the anti-BDS clause it required Defendants to include in the GSU contract are the only reasons why Martin did not sign the agreement.
+- 39. In this September 18, 2019 email, Defendants stated explicitly that they would honor their invitation to Martin only "[i]f this language is acceptable." - 40.
+Martin responded by email expressing her shock: "I'm sure you know, a lot of my work advocates the boycott of Israel, and my new film features that call to action.
+I cannot sign any form promising to not boycott